MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 Info to help you understand what Go is and how to build some basic things with it.
 There is material here to install and run Go.
 You can skip that setup and run Go in the browser immediately using one of the online playground links.

-For links on learning Go, see [Go](https://michaelcurrin.github.io/dev-resources/resources/go/) on Dev Resources.
+For links on learning Go, see [Go](https://michaelcurrin.github.io/dev-resources/resources/go/) on my Dev Resources.

+See [Go](https://github.com/MichaelCurrin/code-cookbook/recipes/go/) recipes in my Code Cookbook.

-## What is _Go_?
+## What is Go?

 - A modern language which started in 2009 at Google.
 - Feels similar to Java/JavaScript/C syntax.
+Its design was influenced by Python for speed.
-- Go excels at high performance as it is a compiled language and supports asynchronous / concurrent programming.
-It is famous for its _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.
+- Go excels at high performance as it is a compiled language.
+- It supports asynchronous / concurrent programming - it was built to handle multicore processing and distributed processing across machines.
+Go has the _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.
 - **Compiled**
     - Go code compiles to a binary executable file (machine code), making it very portable.
 Just download a file for OS and run.
 No installation of Go itself or any project dependencies (which are bundled).
 - **Strongly and statically typed**